Silver Trade Dollars of East Asia – Visions of Imperialism Past

 The Japanese silver one yen coin contained 24.26 grams (0.7800 troy ounces) of fine silver and was struck from 1874 to 1897.
 It featured an Asian-style dragon on the obverse and the stately Japanese imperial crest, along with a wreath and the denomination on the reverse.
 These remarkable Japanese silver trade dollars were a far cry from the feudal-style, “samurai money” the Tokugawa shogunate had struck just a few decades before.

-Japanese Countermarked Silver One Yen Coins For Sale on eBay
+Japanese Countermarked Silver One Yen Coins for Sale on eBay

 Not to be outdone by its trade rivals, the United States also minted an East Asian silver trade dollar that is extremely popular with collectors today.
 But this silver trade coin had a story behind it.